Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Security Analysis of APR Pipelines

+The PR may be automatically reviewed (e.g., by GitHub Copilot, Figure~\ref{fig:offensive-coderev}) and scanned by static analysis tools such as CodeQL (Figure~\ref{fig:offensive-static}).
+However, such tools may miss subtle regressions or logic flaws introduced by an adversary.
 Manual review can help, but only if reviewers are involved early, have sufficient expertise, and invest the effort to investigate.
 In practice, limited context and reviewer fatigue make it easy for well-crafted reports and plausible code to slip through.